minddocdev/accesscontrol/README.md

-# Role and Attribute based Access Control
+# Role Based Access Control (RBAC)

-Many [RBAC][rbac] (Role-Based Access Control) implementations differ, but the basics is widely adopted since it simulates real life role (job) assignments.
-But while data is getting more and more complex; you need to define policies on resources, subjects or even environments.
-This is called [ABAC][abac] (Attribute-Based Access Control).
+Many Role Based Access Control (RBAC) implementations differ, but the basics is widely adopted since it simulates real life role (job) assignments.
+But while data is getting more and more complex; you need to define policies on resources, subjects or even environments, this is called Attribute Based Access Control (ABAC).

-With the idea of merging the best features of the two (see this [NIST paper][nist-paper]); this library implements RBAC basics and also focuses on _resource_ and _action_ attributes.

-This was repository was forked from [onury/accesscontrol](https://github.com/onury/accesscontrol).

 ## Core Features